lalantham/mickyssh.github.io/README.md

 ## Support

-If you have any issue feel free to contach me on:
+If you have any issue feel free to contact me on:
 - [Facebook](https://www.facebook.com/lalanthamadushan82)
 - [Lalantha.live](http://lalantha.live/)
 - [My Github](https://github.com/lalantham)